bwasti/wasmblr/thread_example/README.md

 ./thread
 ```

-## Then run the server with proper CORS
+## Then run the server with proper cross origin isolation

 This is a hacked python http.server that will
 serve up the proper isolation (COOP + COEP).